EoRImaging/FHD/dictionary.md

   -*Turn off/on*: 0/1 <br />
   -*EoR_firstpass settings*: Additional sidelobe sources are not included.
 If `return_cal_visibilities` and `allow_sidelobe_cal_sources` are both set, then the model will include those sources in the sidelobes that were used in calibration. <br />
   -*Default*: Additional sidelobe sources are not included.
 If `return_cal_visibilities` and `allow_sidelobe_cal_sources` are both set, then the model will include those sources in the sidelobes that were used in calibration. !Q <br />

+**diffuse_model**: File path to the diffuse model sav file. <br />
+  -*Default*: not set <br />
+  -The .sav file should contain the following:<br />
+  - MODEL_ARR = A healpix map with the diffuse model in units Jy/pixel.
+This can be an array of pixels, a pointer to an array of pixels, or an array of four pointers corresponding to I, Q, U, and V Stokes polarized maps. <br />
+  - NSIDE = The corresponding NSIDE parameter of the healpix map.<br />
+  - HPX_INDS = The corresponding healpix indices of the model_arr.<br />
+  - COORD_SYS = (Optional) 'galactic' or 'celestial'.
+Specifies the coordinate system of the healpix map.
+GSM is in galactic coordinates, for instance.
+If missing, defaults to equatorial.<br />

 **max_model_sources**: limits the number of sources used in the model.
 Sources are weighted by apparent brightness before applying the cut.
 Note that extended sources with many associated source components count as only a single source. <br />
   -*Dependency*: `model_visibilities` must be set to 1 in order for the keyword to take effect.
 If `return_cal_visibilities` is set, then the final model will include all calibration sources and all model sources (duplicates are caught and included only once). <br />